spencerharris63/JAMStack/readme.md

 ## 1.3.
 Static Site Generation

+### The Jamstack

+A "stack" is a collection of software used to solve a common problem.
+In web development common stacks include MEAN (MongoDB, ExpressJS, Angular and Node), MERN (MongoDB, ExpressJS, React and Node) and LAMP (Linux, Apache, MySQL, and PHP).

+The [JAMstack](https://jamstack.org/what-is-jamstack/) is an architecture that pre-renders pages and uses a build process to deploy them to a content delivery network.

+In terms of the [design patterns](https://github.com/front-end-foundations/FlexNav#aside---design-patterns) we examined previously, JAMstack sites are the simplest and most traditional - static HTML pages

 ### 1.3.1.
 Eleventy

+As we will learned, JAMstack sites use pre-rendering tools that use a build process to create the multiple pages that comprise a web site.

-[Eleventy](https://www.11ty.io/) (aka 11ty) is a simple [static site generator](https://www.smashingmagazine.com/2015/11/modern-static-website-generators-next-big-thing/) (Smashing Magazine itself is [statically generated](https://www.smashingmagazine.com/2017/03/a-little-surprise-is-waiting-for-you-here/)).
-Static websites are very popular these days due to their simplicity, superior speed, SEO and security.
-Here is a [list](https://www.staticgen.com/) sorted by popularity.
+[Eleventy](https://www.11ty.io/) (aka 11ty) is a simple [static site generator](https://jamstack.org/generators/) Static websites are very popular due to their simplicity, superior speed, SEO and security.

 Every generator uses a template processor - software designed to combine templates with data to output documents.
 The language that the templates are written in is known as a template language or templating language.